Skip to main content

 Frequently Asked Questions

-How much does a Revolut clone app cost?
+How much does a Revolut clone cost and what is included?

-Do I need a banking license to launch with this clone?
+Do I need a banking licence to launch this?

-Which BaaS providers does the platform integrate with?
+Which BaaS and card providers does it work with?

 Launch your Revolut-style platform this month